dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/HOME_ASSISTANT_SETUP_GUIDE.md

 In the Build tab, click Invocation in the left menu.
 Change the Skill Invocation Name to your chosen name in lowercase, such as jarvis.
 Click Save Model.

 Click JSON Editor in the left menu.
-You need to paste a JSON interaction model that defines the intents your skill handles.
-The model should include intents for conversation, device control, and help requests.

-After pasting the interaction model, click Save Model at the top, then click Build Model.
-Wait for the build to complete.
+Replace the existing JSON with an interaction model that defines intents for conversation, help, and stop.
+After pasting your interaction model, click Save Model, then click Build Model.

-In the Endpoint section, select AWS Lambda ARN.
-Paste your Lambda function ARN in the Default Region field.
+Click Endpoint in the left sidebar.
+Select AWS Lambda ARN as your endpoint type.
+Enter your Lambda function ARN in the Default Region field.
+Click Save Endpoints.

-Copy your Skill ID from the top of the page.
-Return to your Lambda function and add an Alexa Skills Kit trigger.
-Paste the Skill ID when prompted.
+Return to your Lambda function in the AWS Console.
+Click Add Trigger.
+Select Alexa Skills Kit from the trigger list.
+Paste your Skill ID in the Skill ID field.
+Click Add to create the trigger.

-In the Alexa app, enable your custom skill under Skills and Games.
-You can now test commands using your custom name.
+In the Build tab of the Alexa Developer Console, click on the dropdown menu next to Skill Testing is Disabled at the top of the page.
+Select Development to enable testing.
+Test your skill by saying Alexa, ask [your name] to turn on the lights.

 ---

 ## Phase 9: Testing

-After completing the setup, you should test that all components work together correctly.
+After completing setup, test your installation to verify everything works correctly.

+### Step 1: Test in Alexa App

+Open the Alexa app on your phone.
+Navigate to Devices.
+If you created a Smart Home Skill, you should see your Home Assistant devices listed.
+If you created a Custom Skill, enable the skill in the Skills section before testing.

-### Voice Command Testing
+### Step 2: Test Voice Commands

-Start with simple commands to verify basic functionality.
-Try saying Alexa, turn on the living room lights if using a Smart Home skill, or Alexa, ask Jarvis to turn on the living room lights if using a custom skill.

-If Alexa responds that she cannot find the device, verify that the device is exposed in your Home Assistant Alexa integration settings.
-If Alexa responds but the device does not change state, check your Home Assistant logs for incoming API requests.

-Test multiple device types to ensure the integration works broadly.
-Try lights, switches, locks, and climate controls if you have them configured.
+Try simple commands first.
+For Smart Home Skills, say Alexa, turn on [device name].
+For Custom Skills, say Alexa, ask [your assistant name] to turn on [device name].
+Verify that your devices respond to commands.

+Test different types of devices including lights, switches, and scenes.
+Verify that Alexa responds with confirmation messages and that your devices actually change state.

-### CloudWatch Logs Review
+### Step 3: Check CloudWatch Logs

-Open the AWS Console and navigate to CloudWatch.
-Click Logs in the left menu, then click Log Groups.
-Find the log group named /aws/lambda/lambda-execution-engine.
+Navigate to CloudWatch in the AWS Console.
+Click Logs, then Log Groups.
+Find the log group for your Lambda function, which will be named /aws/lambda/lambda-execution-engine.

-Click on the log group to see log streams.
-Each stream represents an execution of your function.
-Click on the most recent stream to view the logs.
+Click on the log group to see recent log streams.
+Each Lambda invocation creates a new log stream.
+Click on the most recent stream to see detailed execution logs.
+Look for any errors or warnings that might indicate problems.

-Look for log entries that show successful connection to Home Assistant, device discovery, and command execution.
-Error messages in the logs will indicate problems that need attention.

-### Lambda Metrics Review
+### Step 4: Monitor Performance

-From your Lambda function page, click the Monitor tab.
-View the invocation count to see how many times your function has been called.
-Check the error count and success rate.
-Review the duration metric to confirm execution times remain under your timeout setting.
+In the Lambda console, click on the Monitor tab for your function.
+Review the invocation metrics to see how many times your function has run.
+Check the duration and memory usage to verify they fall within expected ranges.
+The Engine typically uses 15-25 MB of memory and completes requests in 100-200 milliseconds.

 ---

 ## Troubleshooting

-This section covers common issues and their solutions.
+### Lambda Function Does Not Invoke

+If your Lambda function does not invoke when you speak commands to Alexa, verify that you added the correct trigger to your Lambda function.
+The Skill ID in the trigger must match your Alexa skill exactly.

+Check that your skill is enabled in the Alexa app.
+Navigate to Skills & Games, then Your Skills, and verify your skill appears and shows as enabled.

-### Alexa Cannot Find Devices
+### Cannot Connect to Home Assistant

-If Alexa says she cannot find any devices after discovery, first verify that your Lambda function executed successfully by checking CloudWatch logs.
-Confirm that devices are exposed to Alexa in your Home Assistant configuration.
-Verify that your Home Assistant URL and token in Parameter Store are correct.
-Test that your Home Assistant instance is accessible from outside your network.
+If CloudWatch logs show connection errors, verify that your Home Assistant URL in Parameter Store is correct and accessible from the internet.
+Test the URL from a device outside your local network.

+Check that your access token is valid.
+Try using the token to make a direct API request to Home Assistant using a tool like curl or Postman.
+If the token does not work, generate a new long-lived access token and update the Parameter Store parameter.

+Verify that HA_VERIFY_SSL is set appropriately.
+If you use self-signed certificates, set it to false.
+If you use valid certificates, set it to true.

-### Device Commands Do Not Work
+### Devices Do Not Appear

-If Alexa acknowledges commands but devices do not respond, check that the device works when controlled directly through Home Assistant.
-Review CloudWatch logs to confirm the Lambda function received and processed the command.
-Verify that your Home Assistant access token has the necessary permissions to control devices.
-Check for entity ID mismatches between Alexa and Home Assistant.

-### Lambda Function Timeout

-If your function times out before completing, increase the timeout setting in Lambda General Configuration to 45 or 60 seconds.
-Check your Home Assistant response time by testing API calls directly.
-Verify your network connection between Lambda and Home Assistant is not experiencing high latency.
-Consider switching to a lower HA_FEATURE_PRESET to reduce processing time.

-### High Memory Usage

-If your function approaches the 128 MB memory limit, verify that LUGS_ENABLED is set to true in environment variables.
-Switch to a lower HA_FEATURE_PRESET value such as minimal.
-Reduce HA_CACHE_TTL to decrease cache memory usage.
-Review CloudWatch metrics to identify which invocations use the most memory.

-### Invalid Token Errors

-If you see unauthorized or invalid token errors, regenerate your Home Assistant long-lived access token from your profile page.
-Update the token value in Parameter Store.
-Verify the token has not expired.
-Confirm you copied the entire token without extra spaces or line breaks.

-### SSL Certificate Errors

-If you see SSL verification errors, verify that your Home Assistant instance uses valid SSL certificates.
-For self-signed certificates, set HA_VERIFY_SSL to false in environment variables.
-Consider obtaining proper SSL certificates through Let's Encrypt for production use.

----

-## Next Steps

-After completing this setup, you have a working integration between Alexa and Home Assistant.
-You can now explore additional features and customization options.

-Review the Configuration Reference guide for detailed information about all available environment variables and Parameter Store settings.
-Read the Assistant Name Guide if you want to implement custom invocation names.
-Consult the FAQ and Troubleshooting guide for solutions to common issues and advanced configuration techniques.
+If device discovery completes but no devices appear in Alexa, verify that you exposed entities in Home Assistant.
+Check the Alexa integration settings in Home Assistant to confirm that entities are enabled for Alexa access.

+Run a discovery test event in Lambda to see which devices the function discovers.
+Compare this list to the entities you expect.
+If devices are missing from the Lambda response, they are not properly exposed in Home Assistant.

+### Commands Fail

+If commands invoke your Lambda function but devices do not respond, check CloudWatch logs for specific error messages.
+Common issues include incorrect entity IDs, unsupported device types, or Home Assistant errors.

+Verify that devices work when controlled directly through the Home Assistant web interface.
+If devices do not work in Home Assistant, they will not work through Alexa.

+### Performance Issues

+If your Lambda function is slow or times out, check the execution duration in CloudWatch metrics.
+If duration exceeds several seconds, you may need to optimize your Home Assistant configuration or network connection.

+Verify that HA_CACHE_TTL is set to cache frequently accessed data.
+Caching reduces the number of API calls to Home Assistant and improves response times.

+Check your HA_TIMEOUT setting.
+If your Home Assistant instance is slow to respond, increase the timeout to 45 or 60 seconds to prevent premature timeout errors.